landesberg-design/plugin-user-role-editor-pro/readme.txt

 * Core version was updated to version 4.60.2
 * New: URE user capability 'ure_edit_gravityforms_access' was added (for future use).
 * Fix: Multisite: URE_Editor::is_full_network_sync() returned FALSE, instead TRUE for the AJAX call, while call was made from the Network Admin (wp-admin/network/).

-= [4.60.1] 21.07.2021 =
-* Core version: 4.60.1
-* Update: Marked as compatible with WordPress 5.8.
-* Fix: Edit restrictions add-on: If one of the pages on hierarchy tree was not published (draft) it may become unavailable for editing in spite of user can (is allowed) edit the parent page.
-* Core version was updated to version 4.60.1
-* Fix: PHP Notice: Undefined property: URE_User_View::$multisite in /wp-content/plugins/user-role-editor/includes/classes/user-view.php on line 145

-= [4.60] 28.06.2021 =
-* Core version: 4.60
-* Fix: WP Multisite: User lost granted roles after click "Users->Capabilities->Update Network".
-* New: Edit posts/pages/custom post types restrictions add-on: new custom filters were added: 'ure_post_edit_access_restricted_taxonomies', 'ure_post_edit_access_allowed_terms', 'ure_post_edit_access_terms_to_exclude'.
-* Update: Edit posts/pages/custom post types restrictions add-on:
-*   - It is compatible now with "Admin Columns" and "Advanced Custom Fields" plugins.
-"Admin columns" plugin did not showed "Advanced Custom Fields" managed column values, when URE applied edit restrictions.
-URE excludes now from edit restrictions ACF plugins custom post types 'acf-field-group' and 'acf-field'.
-*   - It is compatible now with "Contact Form 7" plugin.
-You can restrict access to the CF7 plugin records the same way as to any other custom post type.
-* Core version was updated to version 4.60
-* New: Notification box was replaced with one based on the [jpillora/nofifyjs](https://notifyjs.jpillora.com/) jQuery plugin.
-It does not move down page content.
-It disappears automatically after 5 seconds.
-Click on it to remove it manually.
-* Fix: "Add capability" shows warning styled notification when needed (invalid characters, etc.) instead of a successful one.
-* Fix: Capabilities group uncheck and revert selection is blocked for the administrator role to exclude accident deletion of permissions from administrator role.

 Full list of changes is available in changelog.txt file.